surveycto/twilio-call/extras/detailed_steps.md

 # Detailed step guide to the twilio-call field plug-in

 If you are brand new to Twilio, you can follow these steps to help get you set up.
-These steps go into deep detail on exactly what to do (which is why there are so may steps), so if you already have experience with CSV files and web applications, you may not need them, and the standard [readme](../README.md) should be enough.
+These steps go into deep detail on exactly what to do (which is why there are so many steps), so if you already have experience with CSV files and web applications, you may not need them, and the standard [readme](../README.md) should be enough.
 However, feel free to come back here at any time if you are running into trouble.

 These steps were written in December 2020, but updates to Twilio may cause slight changes.

-## Create Twilo account
+## Create Twilio account

 1. Go to the [Twilio homepage](https://www.twilio.com/).
 1. In the upper-right, click *Sign up*.